 Castle Cove, the start of the Twelve Apostles Lodge Walk

-Thanks for the fact that the Twelve Apostles Lodge Walk runs out of the Twelve Apostles Lodge located in Johanna, Victoria, we did not need to worry about camping along the trail, securing an 8 day supply of food and drink, or about carrying a heavy back on our backs.
+Thanks to the fact that the Twelve Apostles Lodge Walk runs out of the Twelve Apostles Lodge located in Johanna, Victoria, we did not need to worry about camping along the trail, securing an 8-day supply of food and drink, or carrying heavy camping gear.

 At the end of every day, we were whisked away to a luxurious lodge with comfortable rooms, hot showers, and gourmet food.
 It was the perfect way to combine the great outdoors, hiking, and a little bit of pampering!